 Desserts, including home-made ice creams and a wicked chocolate nemesis, are worth saving space for, or you can finish with an Irish cheese plate.
 Sile, who is a warm and solicitous host, supervises front of house.

-On Sunday nights resident guests are offered a choice of traditional Irish stew (made with Kerry mountain lamb) and a locally sourced seafood platter, served with homemade breads, and a house dessert to finish.
+On Sunday nights resident guests are offered a choice of simple dishes - a traditional Irish stew (made with Kerry mountain lamb) and a locally sourced seafood platter, served with homemade breads - and a house dessert to finish.
 A vegetarian option is available on request.

 An interesting and informative wine list offers plenty of good choices for all pockets and includes Fair Trade house wines and about eight well chosen half bottles; there is also a Summer Special Drinks List.